sriramab/gamamanual/Tutorial__LuneraysFlu.md

 # Luneray's flu

 This tutorial has for goal to introduce how to build a model with GAMA and to use GIS data and graphs.
 In particular, this tutorial shows how to write a simple GAMA model (the structure of a model, the notion of species...) load gis data, to agentify them and to use a network of polylines to constraint the movement of agents.
-All the files related to this tutorial (shapefiles and models) are available here: https://sites.google.com/site/gamatutotp/files/Lunerays%20flu.zip?attredirects=0&d=1
+All the files related to this tutorial (shapefiles and models) are available [here](https://sites.google.com/site/gamatutotp/files/Lunerays%20flu.zip?attredirects=0&d=1).

 The importation of models is described here: https://github.com/gama-platform/gama/wiki/G__ImportingModels